kaushal1014/research-paper-template-Athlete-Injuries/docs/methods/index.md

 State the research questions:

-- **RQ1**: is there a correlation between playing surface Vs Player injury?
+- **RQ1**: is there a correlation between playing surface Vs Player injury ?

-- **RQ2**: Is the injury on Synthetic more severe than the injury on the Natural surface?
+- **RQ2**: Is the injury on Synthetic more severe than the injury on the Natural surface ?

-- **RQ3**: What kind of Injury is seen in Synthetic Vs Natural surfaces?
+- **RQ3**: What kind of Injury is seen in Synthetic Vs Natural surfaces ?

+- **RQ4**: Where do the injuries occur in Synthetic Vs Natural surfaces ?

+- **RQ5**: Any variation in speed & distance between artificial Turf Vs Natural Turf ?